rosedu/robocheck/README.md

     python /path/to/robocheck-core.py --config

 3 Run Robocheck
         IMPORTANT!!!
 Never run Robocheck through a symbolic link!
     Use either an alias or the full command.

-    Robocheck receives an zip archive that must have a predefined structure!
+    Robocheck receives a zip archive that must have a predefined structure!

     3.1 Zip Archive's structure
      The archive must in have in the root two folders "src" and "bins".
 In